Skip to main content

 How IRMAA Affects Medicare Part B and Part D Premiums

-When IRMAA applies to you, it increases your monthly premiums for both Medicare Part B (medical insurance) and Part D (prescription drug coverage).
+When IRMAA applies to you, it increases your monthly premiums for both Medicare Part B (medical insurance) and Part D (prescription drug coverage premium).

 More money is required from you each month due to having a higher income.